Phase 1: Problem assessment – Determine the problem’s characteristics.

 Continue reading “Roads from Above: Augmenting Civil Engineering & Geospatial Workflows with Machine Learning”

-This project is forked from zbar library, I added some modifications, so webcam can be used as an image reader to detect QR and Barcodes.
+This project is forked from zbar library, I added some modifications, so the webcam can be used as an image reader to detect QR and Barcodes.

 Continue reading “QR Code Detector with Webcam (Python / OpenCV / Pyzbar)”